cs231n/cs231n.github.io/google_cloud_tutorial.md

 ---
 # Google Cloud Tutorial #

+## Create and Configure Your Account ##
 For the class project and assignments, we offer an option to use Google Compute Engine for developing and testing your implementations.
 This tutorial lists the necessary steps of working on the assignments using Google Cloud.
 For each assignment, we will provide you with an image containing the starter code and all dependencies that you need to complete the assignment.
 This tutorial goes through how to set up your own Google Compute Engine (GCE) instance with the provided images for the assignments.
 Each student will have $50 in credit throughout the quarter.
 When you sign up for the first time, you also receive $300 credits from Google by default.
 Please try to use the resources judiciously.
 But if $100 ends up not being enough, we will try to adjust this number as the quarter goes on.

-First, if you don't have a Google Cloud account already, create one by going to the [Google Cloud homepage](https://cloud.google.com/?utm_source=google&utm_medium=cpc&utm_campaign=2015-q2-cloud-na-gcp-skws-freetrial-en&gclid=CP2e4PPpiNMCFU9bfgodGHsA1A "Title") and clicking on "Compute."
-When you get to the next page, click on the blue “TRY IT FREE” button.
+First, if you don't have a Google Cloud account already, create one by going to the [Google Cloud homepage](https://cloud.google.com/?utm_source=google&utm_medium=cpc&utm_campaign=2015-q2-cloud-na-gcp-skws-freetrial-en&gclid=CP2e4PPpiNMCFU9bfgodGHsA1A "Title") and clicking on **Compute**.
+When you get to the next page, click on the blue **TRY IT FREE** button.
 If you are not logged into gmail, you will see a page that looks like the one below.
 Sign into your gmail account or create a new one if you do not already have an account.

 <div class='fig figcenter fighighlight'>
   <img src='/assets/cloud-launching-screen.png'>